An Unforgettable Ford’s Theatre Experience: A Practical Guide

 What is the Ford Theatre’s claim to fame?

-One of the most visited sites in the nation’s capital, Ford’s Theatre reopened its doors in 1968, more than a hundred years after the assassination of President Abraham Lincoln.
+One of the most visited sites in the nation’s capital, Ford’s Theatre reopened its doors in 1968, more than a hundred years after the assassination of President Lincoln, and has become a natural historic site.

 Ford’s Theatre Society was founded under the guidance of executive producer Frankie Hewitt.
 During her 35-year tenure, Hewitt established Ford’s as a living, working theatre producing performances that highlighted the diversity of the American experience.